-Almost all of our valuable photos, favorite musics are stored on our smart devices external memory card.
-Occasionally sometime Android gives memory card corrupted, need to format.
+Almost all of our valuable photos, favourite music are stored on our smart devices external memory card.
+Occasionally sometime Android shows corrupted micro sd card, need to format message.
 Apart from that, sometimes when we incest this card to a Windows computer, it shows “Memory Card write Protected” or “Microsd card write protected” error and couldn’t format it.
 At that time there’s no possibility to copy the MicroSD card files to another device.
 Most of the cases it happens file system errors on the memory chip.

 First, make sure that you’re not manually trigger SD card write protected state.

 - Open the “Run” command window.
 In Windows 10, right-click on the “Windows” icon and choose “Run”.